 - Electoral Candidacy.
 ADF personnel are required by law (and regulations under the law) to resign from the full-time defence force, or suspend any existing reservist service, when nominating for election to, and serving in, any parliament.

 Operations.
-While our defence force always remains under the control of its Minister constitutionally, separation of party-politics from the ADF chain-of-command and the force's day-to-day operations is maximised by a range of legal measures and time-tested conventions concerning the difference between military command and ministerial control.
+While our defence force always remains under the control of its Minister constitutionally, separation of party-politics from the ADF chain-of-command and the force's day-to-day operations is maximised.
+This is embedded by a range of legal measures and time-tested conventions concerning the difference between military command and ministerial control.
 While rightly controlling the activities of the ADF, as per the Constitution and the Defence Act, the Minister for Defence cannot lawfully issue orders directly to any defence force member except the Chief of Defence Force (CDF).
-The Minister's directions (assuming they are lawful) are then passed on as orders by the CDF down through the force's chain-of-command.
+The Minister's directions (assuming they are also lawful) are then passed on as orders by the CDF down through the force's chain-of-command.

 Educating and training defence force personnel in all the above measures.

 Forbidding, by regulations under the Defence Act, party-political activities (including electioneering and fundraising) being conducted on ADF bases;

 Enforcing the ministerial direction, under governments of both political persuasions, that parliamentarians cannot visit ADF bases without prior permission of the Minister for Defence, and cannot do so at all during election campaigns.

 Forbidding defence force personnel, by regulations under the Defence Act, from involving themselves in party-politics or other politically controversial issues — on or off an ADF base — where the institutional non-partisanship of the force collectively, or of a member individually, might be compromised in fact or public perception.
 Examples include wearing ADF uniform or otherwise representing or publicising membership of the ADF during party-political or other politically controversial activities.

 Abuses of the non-partisanship convention